Updated Dec. 20, 2019

-"The new draft Form W-4 reflects important feedback from the payroll community and others in the tax community," said IRS Commissioner Chuck Rettig in announcing the withholding form rewrite.
+"The new draft Form W-4 reflects important feedback from the payroll community and others in the tax community," said IRS Commissioner Chuck Rettig in announcing the withholding form rewrite last summer.
 The agency previously issued a revision to true-up the W-4 to the TCJA, but pulled it back after concerns from the tax community.

 "The primary goals of the new design are to provide simplicity, accuracy and privacy for employees while minimizing burden for employers and payroll processors," added Rettig.